 As is true for the entire site, we only post about training equipment that we believe is best in class, including ease of use, effectiveness, and cost.

-- All featured full swing training aids have full posts dedicated to them.
-To read those reviews just click on the section title or product item name (printed in blue font)
+- All featured full-swing training aids have entire posts dedicated to them.
+To read those reviews, click on the section title or product item name (printed in blue font)

 Best Full Swing Training Aids: Golf Swing Speed Training System

-The ability of a golfer to increase distance comes down to improving two factors: club speed and “smash factor” or efficiency of impact.
-Our first recommended full swing training aid aims at increasing the first factor: club head speed.
+A golfer’s ability to increase distance comes down to improving two factors: club speed and “smash factor,” or impact efficiency.
+Our first recommended full-swing training aid aims to increase the first factor: clubhead speed.

-The SuperSpeed Golf Swing Speed Training System has been used by over 600 pro golfers on the tour and is considered the best swing speed training system on the market.
-The SuperSpeed Training System combines the science of “overspeed” training with the use of optimally weighted “clubs” to increase swing speed on average by 5%.
+The SuperSpeed Golf Swing Speed Training System has been used by over 600 pro golfers on tour and is considered the best swing speed training system on the market.
+The SuperSpeed Training System combines the science of “overspeed” training with optimally weighted “clubs” to increase swing speed by 5% on average.

-SuperSpeed provides a training blueprint with progressive 10 – 12 minute training sessions to be performed three times per week.
+SuperSpeed provides a training blueprint with progressive 10 – 12-minute training sessions to be performed three times per week.
 The training sessions are easy to understand and easy to complete.
-They do require golfers to exert themselves, swinging with as much club speed as they can muster.
+However, they require golfers to exert themselves, swinging with as much club speed as they can.